SpaceX Crew-11: Mission

+Launch

 The eleventh SpaceX operational mission in the Commercial Crew Program was scheduled for launch on July 31, 2025, but was scrubbed due to weather.
+After a quick turn around, SpaceX was able to launch the mission the next day on August 1, 2025.
 The mission marked the final landing of a Falcon 9 booster on Landing Zone 1, which was then retired.
 At 14 hours, 43 minutes, and 10 seconds, it is the fastest Crew Dragon rendezvous to date.